dartmouth-cs98/hack-a-thing-21f-2-gui-marinho/README.md

 I was unfortunately limited by my knowledge of js and json.
 Gotta work on that, or find a project partner who is a js master.
 I was very annoyed js has no convenient way of reading text files outside of Node.js, at least that I could find; it limited the number of celebrity names I could include.
 I also wish the manifest file format was simpler.
 While google offers incredible documentation, the difference between names in the manifest between update 2 and 3 cost me an hour of banging my head against the wall.
 You also have to be very careful with how you list functions, kind of like a Makefile, but with even less feedback on what went wrong.
 Finally, while Chrome offers a dev console for logging, it is so simple, only allowing for message writing to it.
 I wish I had some more powerful tools for logging; I might need to look further into it.

+I presented my pitch on a proposed extension for helping people with disabilities quickly know if places are accessible.
+Using background processes, this can definitely be accomplished.
+There are even google maps extensions already!
+I am also confident we could get a pretty good-looking UI going, now I know google has nice presets :)

 ## Authors

 Gui Marinho '22